-Tampere makes a historical decision – the city will build a tramway
+Tampere makes a historical decision on 7 November 2016 – the city will build a tramway

-Tampere takes a first step towards a new era when the city council voted to approve construction of a tramway.
+Tampere took the first step towards a new era when Tampere City Council voted to approve construction of a tramway.
 City Council approved construction of the tramway by a vote of 41–25 (1 abstention).
 Construction of the first stage of the tramway is set to begin in the spring of 2017.

-Construction of the first part of the Tampere tramway – Pyynikintori-University Hospital-Hervanta – begins.
-Construction work is carried out in separate stages at five different sites in the city: City Centre, Kaleva, Hervannan valtaväylä, Hervanta and at the depot worksite in Hervanta.
+Construction is beginning on the first part of the Tampere tramway, which is Pyynikintori-University Hospital-Hervanta.
+The work will be carried out in separate stages at five different sites in the city: City Centre, Kaleva, Hervannan valtaväylä, Hervanta and at the depot worksite in Hervanta.

-The tramway tracks are transported to Hervanta from Antwerp.
-The first meters of track are laid on concrete slabs at the intersection between Insinöörinkatu and Kanjoninkatu.
+The tramway tracks are being transported to Hervanta from Antwerp.
+The first meters of track were laid on concrete slabs at the intersection of Insinöörinkatu and Kanjoninkatu.

-Tram day is celebrated in Tampere’s central marketplace on June 6, with a chance to see a real tram car that will stop in Tampere on its way to Helsinki from Kajaani.
-An online forum for residents of Tampere provides information on the tramway project and answers customer questions.
-The first 1,000 people get a free tram ticket.
+Tram Day is being celebrated in Tampere’s central marketplace on June 6, with the chance to see a real tram car that will stop in Tampere on its way from Kajaani to Helsinki.
+A forum for residents of Tampere will provide information on the tramway project and answer customer questions.
+The first 1,000 visitors will receive a free tram ticket.

-In mid-July, the western end of Hämeenkatu see its first tramway tracks.
+The western end of Hämeenkatu will get its first tramway tracks in mid-July.

-Construction of the tram dept begins in Hervanta at end of Hermiankatu near the Rusko industrial area.
-Foundation work is expected to last one year, with construction of the depot building beginning in the spring of 2019.
+Construction of the tram depot is starting at the end of Hermiankatu in Hervanta, near the Rusko industrial area.
+Foundation work is expected to last approximately one year, with construction of the depot building beginning in spring 2019.

 The story of an old wallet

-An old wallet that’s been lost for thirty years pops up at a tramway construction site.
-The owner of the wallet is quickly found with the help of social media.
+A wallet that had been lost for 30 years was found at a tramway construction site.
+The owner of the wallet was found in just a few hours via social media.

 The grand opening of Laulusilta bridge

-The city council approves the next stage in the tramway project
+City Council approves the second stage of the tramway project

-The city council of Tampere decides to begin the second stage in the development and design of the Tampere tramway.
-The final decision to build a tramway is set for a later date.
+Tampere City Council made a decision to begin the second stage in the development and design of the Tampere tramway.
+The final decision on construction will be made at a later date.

-Renovation of the Hämeensilta bridge take place in two stages: the first stage begins February, when the south end of the bridge is torn down.
-The legendary bridge statues are moved to a safe location, leaving a temporary gap in this historic location.
+Renovation of the Hämeensilta bridge will take place in two stages.
+The first stage will begin in February with demolition of the south end of the bridge.
+The legendary bridge statues will be moved to a safe location during the renovation, leaving a temporary gap in this historic location.

 Review of tram design begins – What in the world is a mock-up?